 The restaurant is really good and they also provide free room service!

 Oh no!
 I feel bad.
-Our room was terrible and dirty, the toilet broken, everything was a disaster!
+Our room was terrible and dirty, the toilet was broken, everything was a disaster!

 But the staff was super nice!